TVM Qur'an

-TVM Qu'ran a Maldivian television channel that broadcasts Quran.
+TVM Qu'ran is a Maldivian television channel broadcasting Quran.

 History

 It was formed on March 29, 2023, by the former Minister of Islamic Affairs Dr. Ahmed Zahir on the occasiaion of Television Maldives's 45th Anniversary.

 This channel only broadcasts Quran with English and Divehi translation.

 This is the second Islamic religious channel that PSM launched, the first Islamic channel was Munnaaru TV that has launched on December 29, 2016, only shows Islamic-related content on Half-Day.